 The Ngorongoro Crater is yet another magnificent landmark, found in Northern Tanzania.
 This landmark does not peak the curiosity of many because of the wildlife alone, it also boasts a fascinating history.
 The Ngorongoro Crater was once a gigantic volcano which some have estimated to have been higher than that of Mount Kilimanjaro.
 That’s if it never collapsed after eruption.
 After erupting nearly three million years ago, the volcano collapsed, creating a ‘caldera’.
 There are many caldera’s around the world – one of the most well known is underwater in Santorini, Greece.

 The Ngorongoro Crater is one of the only intact caldera’s in the world, and it has since become an oasis for life.
 Wildlife roam at the foot of its 600m high peaks, with the vegetation ever so healthy and lush.
 The Ngorongoro Crater is certainly a must visit!

-Visit the ever-fascinating Ngorongoro Crater on your Tanzanian tour!
+Visit the ever-fascinating Ngorongoro Crater on your African tour!